How to Pick the Best Resort in Fiji for You© FijiPocketGuide.com

 Types of Resorts in Fiji

-Finally, there are many resorts in Fiji that are exclusively for adults, known as adult-only resorts.
-They typically have a policy of accepting no guests under the age of 16 or 12 years old.
+There are many resorts in Fiji that are exclusively for adults, known as adults-only resorts.
+They typically have a policy of accepting no guests under the age of 12, 16 or 18 years old.
+Other resorts may specialise in an activity, such as spa treatments, or appeal more to a certain style of travel, whether it’s budget, luxury, family, couples or business travellers.

-Start diving into the many types of resorts in Fiji for different types of travellers with the following articles:
+Start diving into the many “types” of resorts in Fiji in the following articles:

 Location, What is Nearby and How to Get There?